iEnergyy/pwsniffer/README.md

 ## 🧠 Agent Architecture (Vercel AI SDK)

-The MVP is composed of **five specialized agents**, each with a single responsibility.
+The MVP is composed of **six specialized agents**, each with a single responsibility (five implemented, one planned for Phase 5.5).

 ### 1️⃣ Report Decomposition Agent (Entry Point)